The blood orange compote or Sicilian red oranges.

 Tools

-What we need to make
+What we need to do

-• 1 Pot or the Bimby
+- 1 Pot or the Bimby

-• 1 Immersion Blender
+- 1 Immersion Blender

-• 4 Jars for preserves of 10 oz
+- 4 Jars for 300 ml preserves

-• 1 Bowl
+- 1 Bowl

-• 1 Knife
+- 1 Knife

 Steps

-Preliminaries for both cooking versions
+Preliminaries for both versions of cooking

-Arrange the jars and lids in a large pot, covering them completely with water.
+Arrange the jars and lids in a large pot, completely covering them with water.
 Bring to a boil over medium heat and let boil for 30 minutes.

 Stir often and from the moment it boils, cook for about 25 minutes.

-• here it is ready, our blood orange composition.
+Here it is, our blood orange composition.

 a Sicilian specialty.